Comcast adds video subscribers, beats Street

 MERGER

-Comcast, which made a $45.3 billion bid to acquire second-largest U.S. cable operator Time Warner Cable in February, said it had $17 million in costs related to the acquisition in the quarter.
+Comcast, which made a $45.3 billion (26.9 billion pounds) bid to acquire second-largest U.S. cable operator Time Warner Cable in February, said it had $17 million in costs related to the acquisition in the quarter.

+Comcast's chief financial officer, Michael Angelakis, said there is no timeline on when the company will make a decision regarding the roughly 3 million subscribers it has volunteered to divest as part of its takeover of Time Warner Cable.

+Comcast has not yet revealed what markets it is considering exiting but is in talks with Charter Communications Inc over a potential deal.

+Any cash proceeds from a spinoff or sale would be used for returning capital to shareholders, the CFO added.

 It is waiting for approval from U.S. regulators on that deal.
-Time Warner Cable will release quarterly results on Thursday.

-Comcast's chief financial officer, Michael Angelakis, said on Tuesday there is no timeline on when the company will make a decision regarding subscribers it has volunteered to divest as part of its takeover of Time Warner Cable.

-Comcast has not yet revealed what markets it is considering exiting but is in negotiations with Charter Communications Inc over a potential deal for under 4 million customers as well as a major swap of subscribers, according to a source familiar with the matter.

-The source cautioned that the deal could fall apart at any time.
-Other cable companies and some unspecified private equity firms are still interested in the divestitures, added the person, who could not speak for attribution because terms of the potential deal were not public.

-One of the potential structures Comcast is studying could be a two-phase process, where Charter acquires a portion of subscribers directly from Comcast, and then also takes a stake in a separate company that Comcast spins off, according to the source.
+Once the deal is approved, Comcast plans to increase its shareholder buyback by $2.5 billion to a total of $5.5 billion this year.

 RESULTS